Get a graduate degree

 Cheek Hall, Room 316, Phone 417-836-4834

-The curriculum of this proposed MS CS degree is focused on modern, applied needs of computation for business and social and personal applications.
+The Computer Science degree is focused on modern, applied needs of computation for business and social and personal applications.
 The curriculum will provide students with a practical, workforce-ready skill set for modern needs.
 Areas of coursework include algorithms, data mining, software engineering and quality assurance, evolutionary computing, multimedia communications, ubiquitous computing, and Internet of Things.
 During the first semester, in consultation with an advisor, the student will select courses, projects, and/or research to complete the program.

 Preference will be given to applicants with an undergraduate degree from an accredited university in Computer Science or closely related field (e.g., Computer Engineering, Math, Electrical Engineering, Software Engineering), including courses equivalent to MSU CSC 232 and MTH 314.
 Applicants without one of the described undergraduate degrees or courses may be admitted with the stipulation that those undergraduate courses must be completed prior to registration in graduate courses, and that the undergraduate courses will not be credited toward the MS degree.